Inside the boot camp reforming teenage hackers

 "When they first came to my door, I thought this is it, I'm going to prison, my life's over," he says.
 He was relieved to be at the session and not have a criminal record.
 "I wouldn't consider myself a criminal," he tells me.

 Ben attended the day with his mother, Sally (also not her real name), who told me she felt trepidation ahead of the event.
 It's unsurprising -- what conscientious parent would be pleased at the prospect of a Saturday spent listening to police officers lecture them about the wrongdoings of their offspring?
-But instead of a wrist slapping, they got reassurance and encouragement.
+But instead of a slap on the wrist, they got reassurance and encouragement.

 "We're very grateful to be doing this, because if we didn't have this opportunity as a parent I would still be a little bit in the dark about how to help him," she said.